Alexander Scourby: Poetry recordings

 Scourby made recordings of British and American poetry, including A Golden Treasury of Poetry, an LP recorded for the children's label Golden Records.
 It featured readings of such poems as Paul Revere's Ride, Gunga Din, The Highwayman, The Owl and the Pussycat, and Annabel Lee, and commentary written by Louis Untermeyer.

 Personal life

 Scourby and Lori von Eltz were married on May 12, 1943.
 Von Eltz was the daughter of motion-picture actor Theodor von Eltz, and was well known as the actress Lori March.
 The couple had a daughter, Alexandra, born on March 27, 1944.

 Scourby had no political affiliation nor any specific religious affiliations, though he was baptized in the Greek Orthodox tradition and his marriage to von Eltz occurred in an Episcopal chapel.

 Scourby died of a heart attack on February 22, 1985, in Newtown, Connecticut, aged 71.
-His widow died in 2013.
+His widow died in 2013, aged 90.